 Dunhill D-4020, California Dreamin’

-This side debuted on Cash Box on January 8, 1966.
+This record debuted on Cash Box on January 8, 1966.
 It peaked at #4 on March 12, 1966, where it stayed for three weeks, spending nineteen weeks on the survey.
 It also peaked at #4 on Billboard but, in what appears to have been a quirky decision by the BBC and British record buyers, it failed to even reach the Top 20 in the UK.

 Although written by John and Michelle Phillips, the song was originally recorded by Barry McGuire for his THIS PRECIOUS TIME album.
 Dunhill’s main man Lou Adler knew two things: